LubeVPN/LubeVPN.github.io/citium_what_for.md

 Conventionally, compromising with usability, centralized stakeholders of a cryptosystem hold users' account ID, password, and personal information to authorize access and service, which may all lead to irreparable blowback, such as data breaches, coercion and blackmail attacks.
 In contrast, cryptosystem designers of Citium propose two pessimistic yet stringent design premises:

 1. **any single stakeholder (i.e. user node & service node) in a cryptosystem is evil by nature and fallible;**
-2. **whatever rights and power a stakeholder holds may adversely affect some participants in the cryptosystem.**
+2. **whatever rights and power stakeholders may hold will adversely affect some other system participants.**

 Luckily, modern cryptography technologies enable designers to create better cryptosystem: mutilating these rights and power while retaining the overall usability of cryptosystems!
 Citium take full advantage of these time-tested proven technologies to create a free, open-source, fully decentralized, [permissionless blockchain](https://en.wikipedia.org/wiki/Blockchain#Permissionless) that features [cryptanalytically unbreakable](https://en.wikipedia.org/wiki/Information-theoretic_security) cryptosystems and InfoSec mechanisms,  such as [**Hybrid Cryptosystem**](https://en.wikipedia.org/wiki/Hybrid_cryptosystem), [threshold cryptosystem](https://en.wikipedia.org/wiki/Threshold_cryptosystem), **indiscriminate mesh-tree multicast** (IMTM), and **sockpuppetry**.
 Citium's current build is capable of serving **text**, **image**, **video** and **real-time voice** data.
 Decentralized Apps (dApps) built on Citium can enjoy extraordinary data security features, such as **deniability**, which is well-suited to build [**Off-the-Record Messaging (OTR)**](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) **Instant Messenger System**.